YangPiCui/ErgonomicVerticalKeyboard/EVK_1.3/ElectronicsFirmwareAndSoftware/README.md

 ## 1. Build Custom QMK Firmware for the EVK
 ### 1.0 [Setup the QMK build environment](https://docs.qmk.fm/#/newbs_getting_started)
 During Windows setup, follow [this](https://stackoverflow.com/questions/41932407/which-python-should-i-install-and-how-when-using-msys2) and [this](https://stackoverflow.com/questions/48087004/installing-pip-on-msys) to install Python3 and pip on MSYS2.
+Open up C:\MSYS64\home\(username)\qmk_utils\activate_msys2.sh, and add cd ~/qmk_firmware, or whatever the path is.
+That way, when you open up MSYS, it will automatically start in the qmk directory.

 ### 1.1 Fork https://github.com/qmk/qmk_firmware on Github
 [Keep the forked repository and the local copy up-to-date](https://www.earthdatascience.org/courses/intro-to-earth-data-science/git-github/github-collaboration/update-github-repositories-with-changes-by-others/)